vippsas/zeroeventhub/SPEC.md

   sensible default for the dataset.

 * **headers**: In event transports (such as Event Hub) the headers are primarily of use to middlewares.
-With zeroeventhub the consumption is more direct, and therefore headers of events are not returned by default, and the header parameter is used to request which headers one wants.
+With ZeroEventHub the consumption is more direct, and therefore headers of events are not returned by default, and the header parameter is used to request which headers one wants.
   The special value `_all` can be used to request all headers.
 The parameter is optional and its absence means that no headers will be returned.

-See the example above for more detailed description of the interaction of `n` and `cursorN`.

-Consumers are encouraged to pass contiguous ranges of cursors and the same number of cursors from every thread.
-I.e., pass `cursor2=...&cursor3=...`, DO NOT pass `cursor2=...&cursor4=...` (not contiguous) and DO NOT pass `cursor1=...&cursor2=...` (does not spread evenly across threads).
-This recommentation in this spec makes the pattern predictable in the case that producers can optimize for it.
+### Parameters optionally supported

+* **wait**: The number of milliseconds (as an integer) to wait for at least one event in the response before returning (i.e., longpolling).
+  This allows clients to open an HTTP request and get back a response the moment an event happens to minimize latency for seldom-occuring events.

+* **stream**: The HTTP response will be held open for the given number of milliseconds (as an integer).
+Events will be written and flushed continuously as they happen.

 ### Response